Davis-Computer-Science/ecs32a_fa2020_discussion_notes/discussion_6/README.md

-# Discussion 7
+# Discussion 6

-## Memorization: trade time with memory
+## Recursion memorization: trade time with memory

 Let's write fib again!
 If you have a hard time understanding recursion or fib, refer our [previous discussions](../discussion_3/README.md).